SKK DOJO & INSTRUCTORS

 Sensei Andy began training in 1980 in Worthing.
 He and Peter King joined the new East Worthing Shotokan Karate International (SKI) dojo in 1981.

 A popular Kata and Kumite competitor over four decades, he has an excellent record.
 Asano Hanshi awarded him the Wilkinson Sword of Honour for services to SKIGB in 2008.
-He was graded to 6th Dan in 2012.
+He was awarded 7th Dan 2021 for his dedication to the study of basic and advanced principles, concepts and theory of karate Do.

 Sensei Andy has studied both Shorin ryu, Onaga no Ti and kobudo, attending classess in dojo across Naha, Okinawa from 2015.